ahs502/key-file-storage/README.md

 ```

 NOTE: `undefined` is not supported as a savable value, but `null` is.
 Saving a key with value `undefined` is equivalent to remove it.

+NOTE: Each key will map to a separate file (*using the key itself as its relative path*) so there is no need to load all the database file for any key access.
+Also, keys can be relative paths, e.g: `data.json`, `/my/key/01` or `any/other/relative/path/to/a/file`.

+NOTE: There is a built-in implemented **cache**, so accessing a certain key once again won't require file-system level operations.